-In recent years patchwork has become more popular and found its way to the catwalk with designers mixing patterns and textures to create artistic patchwork styles.
+In recent years patchwork has become more popular and found its way to the catwalk with fashion designers mixing patterns and textures to create artistic patchwork styles.
 Alexander McQueen latest Autumn/Winter 2020 collection was inspired by patchwork.

-Alexander McQueen invited followers on social media to create patchwork using scraps of fabric found in their homes, taking inspiration from the tailor’s quilt coat and suit in the Autumn/Winter 2020 womenswear collection shown in Paris in March.
+Alexander McQueen invited followers on social media to create patchwork using scraps of fabric found in there homes, taking inspiration from the tailor’s quilt coat and suit in the Autumn/Winter 2020 womenswear collection shown in Paris in March.
 Creative’s participated in the challenge and shared their projects on to social media tagging #McQueenCreators

 The pattern of each colour patch is cut out using small paper scissors.
 When all the pieces are cut out they’re grouped by colour and matching fabric, followed by the motifs which are individually cut out.